How to Implement Proof of Concept (POC) in Automation Testing?

-A test automation framework is the set of concepts, process, procedures, practices and environment.
+A test automation framework is the set of concepts, process, procedures, practices, and environment.
 It is nothing but an integrated system that consists of rules to automate any given product.
 This system includes set of functional libraries, APIs, test data, object repository and various other modules.
-The framework and approach of scripting used for test automation has effect on its costs.
+The framework and approach of scripting used for test automation have effect on its costs.

 Following scripting techniques can be used: